moseschmiedel/bachelor-thesis/text/thesis.typ

 #show outline: set heading(outlined: true)

 = Introduction
+With radio technology becoming smaller and smaller, a continuously increasing amount of devices feature some form of localization capability.
+One popular example for this is the Apple AirTag#emoji.tm @noauthor_airtag_nodate.
+This device gives the broader public access to low power continous tracking technology.

+On the other hand with the rise of the internet of things (IoT) in industry 4.0 @rizzi_using_2017, tracking and localization technology is needed for tasks like asset tracking @priyanta_evaluation_2019 @gotthard_low-cost_2018, smart campus orientation @alves_introducing_2020 or collision avoidance @gardiner_collision_2011.
+But localization techniques are also essential for other applications like emergency rescue services @sciullo_design_2020 @mackey_lora-based_2019 or elderly care @fernandes_hybrid_2020.
+With or without IoT and industry 4.0 the need for precise localization and tracking technology is clear.
+#v(.4em)
+Parallel to the advancements of IoT and industry 4.0, a new radio communication technology LoRa was developed @vangelista_long-range_2015.
+This technology consists of a new modulation technique, also called LoRa, and a networking layer, called LoRaWAN.
+It promises long-range communication with minimal power consumption.

+Using this new technology for localization systems seems like a good fit because the area of coverage can be maximized, while minimizing the power consumption.

+#v(.4em)
+To evaluate the feasibility and performance of LoRa based localization, a localization system based on the LoRa modulation technique is implemented in this thesis.
+The localization system uses the received signal strength indicator (RSSI) to estimate distances for the position estimation.

 = State of the Art
 LoRa and LoRaWAN were released as a radio communication technology to the public in 2015 by Semtech.